Fixed Screen vs Retractable Screens

 Compared to fixed screens retractable screens com with a hefty price tag.
 On average, one screen panel costs $2,700, bringing the total for 3 motorized panels to around $8,000.
 Installation is more expensive, too, coming in at $2,000 to $3,000.

-Also Read MCKINSEY & COMPANY CORPORATE OFFICE HEADQUARTERS HQ
+Also Read PACSUN CORPORATE OFFICE HEADQUARTERS HQ

 In addition, repairs and maintenance is also more expensive, seeing as the panels are motorized and require a great deal of technical skill to be fixed properly.
 Since this is the case, there’s almost no chance that you’ll be able to DIY a solution to your screen problem; a professional will almost certainly need to be called.